DylanCaff/Professional-README-Generator/README.md

 ## Installation

-npm i
+npm run build

 ## Usage

-it generates README files
+## License 📝
+This application is covered by the MIT license.

 ## Tests

-npm run
+no tests

 ## Credits

-That their input it put into the readme file
+Dylan Cafferatta

 ## Questions